-Happy September!
-I've been playing around with ways to use my sourdough starter that don't involve turning on the oven and this relatively easy sourdough skillet naan ticks all the boxes for me.
-Delicious carbs. √ Easy prep. √ Quick-cooking. √ Tons of uses. √ Freezes well. √
+I’ve been playing around with ways to use my sourdough starter that don’t involve turning on the oven and this relatively easy sourdough naan bread ticks all the boxes for me.
+It’s delicious, easy to prep, cooks quickly, has tons of uses and freezes well – I mean, what more could you ask for in a sourdough bread recipe?

 What is Naan?

-If you've ever eaten at an Indian restaurant you've probably tried naan, which is a delicious buttery Indian flatbread traditionally cooked in a tandoor, or clay oven.
-The dough is usually made with yogurt and ghee and is leavened with yeast.
+If you’ve ever eaten at Indian restaurants you’ve probably tried naan, which is a delicious buttery Indian flatbread and a staple of Indian food traditionally cooked in a tandoor, or clay oven.
+The dough is usually made with plain yogurt and ghee and is leavened with yeast.
 It can be stuffed, buttered, or served plain, and accompanies saucy dishes to sop up the best part of any dish: the gravy.

-When researching traditional naan recipes I watched Manjula's Kitchen's recipe video for Tawa Naan to study the ingredients and process as a jumping-off point.
+When researching traditional naan recipes I watched Manjula’s Kitchen’s recipe video for tawa Naan to study the ingredients and process as a jumping-off point.
 Their videos are wonderful, do give them a watch.
-A tawa is a flat or concave griddle-like pan.
+A tawa is a flat or concave griddle-like pan used traditionally by home cooks throughout the Indian subcontinent.

 Cast Iron Cooking

-Since we don't have a tandoor or a tawa the next best baking vessel for naan, in my opinion, is a cast-iron skillet and a lid.
-I love cast-iron for baking bread in my oven and for cooking tortillas, so it seemed like the logical choice for cooking these flatbreads.
-Bonus: you don't have to turn on the oven.
+Since we don’t have a tandoor oven or a tawa the next best baking vessel for naan, in my opinion, is a cast-iron skillet and a lid.
+I love cast-iron cookware for baking bread in my oven and for cooking tortillas, so it seemed like the logical choice for cooking these flatbreads.
+A cast iron griddle would work too, but you would need to use a domed lid to cover the naan as they cook.

 I found that using a lid for the first half of cooking helps hold in the steam and create large air bubbles, which make a light and airy flatbread that's soft and pliable.
 Any pot or pan lid that is roughly the same size as your skillet should work fine.
 The lid doesn't have to be cast iron.
 I used a stainless steel lid to one of our large stockpots.